November 14, 2022

 Transparency and clarity are key to ensuring that employees understand the financial reality, the reasons behind the department’s approach, and the potential impact it may have on them.

-Workers must also acclimate to the introduction of new technology.
-This might include tools to track and manage workflows in a mobile working setting, help onboard new employees, streamline interdepartmental collaboration, and structure HR processes.
-Along with this comes the potential challenge of not having immediate access to an in-office IT department to troubleshoot any complications.
+Workers must acclimate to new technology, including communication tools to track and manage workflows, onboard new employees, streamline interdepartmental collaboration, and structure HR processes.
+This shift also means not having immediate access to an in-office IT department for troubleshooting.

-Fostering an employee experience is integral to a company’s success.
-The physically distanced nature of teleworking settings can restrict the level of visibility companies have over employee engagement.
+Fostering a positive culture is integral to a company's success.
+The physically distanced nature of teleworking can limit companies' visibility over employee engagement.

-Employers must think about supporting remote work best practices in the long term.
-Be it through regular one-on-one phone calls, conducting periodic surveys or providing employees with sufficient access to information and knowledge tools to nurture their growth.
+Employers must support remote work best practices long-term.
+This includes regular one-on-one phone calls, periodic employee surveys, and providing employees with sufficient access to information and knowledge tools to nurture their growth.

-For traditional office environments, these regulations are clearly laid out, but when most (if not all) of your employees are working from home, restructuring your compliance program to ensure that your newly remote company is legally liable can present a lot of grey areas.
+For traditional office environments, regulations are clearly laid out.
+However, when most or all of your employees work from home, restructuring your compliance program can become complex.
+Ensuring that your newly remote company remains legally compliant presents many grey areas.

 Some of the steps companies can take to maintain an effective compliance program include the following: